SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 Traffic activity is the arrival of any non-empty decoded downstream tap data.
 The subscriber updates only an activity timestamp; it does not count bytes or poll Envoy's listener-wide RX statistics.
-A partial JSON trace prevents quiet completion until it is completed or the absolute capture deadline expires.
+A dedicated reader thread continuously drains the buffered HTTP response, so socket-readiness checks cannot overlook trace objects already held by Python's HTTP buffering layer.

 ## Broker outage behavior